GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It's fun to sit at a terminal and let the code flow.
-It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
+> ### Modern programming scares me in many respects.
+It confuses me to read a program which you must read top-down.
+It says “do something.”
+And you go find “something.”
+And you read it and it says, “do something else” and you go find something and it says, “do something else” and it goes back to the top maybe.
+And nothing gets done.
+It’s just relegating the problem to a deeper and deeper level.
 >
-> ~ *Gary Kildall*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts